JonasBne/cityrays-archived/README.md

 For `commits` we use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).

-To ensure that the correct convention is used, we use [commitlint](https://github.com/conventional-changelog/commitlint) in combinatie with [husky](https://github.com/typicode/husky).
+To ensure that the correct convention is used, we use [commitlint](https://github.com/conventional-changelog/commitlint) in combination with [husky](https://github.com/typicode/husky).

 ### Branching